tomasberretta/urx-api/README.md

 python setup.py
 ```
 ## Environment variables
-There are 5 environment variables that need to be set:
+There are 10 environment variables that need to be set:
 - FLASK_HOST
 - FLASK_PORT
 - URX_HOST
 - URX_PORT
 - BOT_NAME
+- PROXY
+- PROXY_HOST
+- PROXY_PORT
+- WEBSOCKET_HOST
+- WEBSOCKET_PORT

 Their default values are on the `.env` file and are:
 - FLASK_HOST = 127.0.0.1